 “Absolutely.
 The Great Nick O’Shea…completely at my mercy.”

 His fingers clench the armrest and he swallows.
 There’s a crackling tension in the air around him.
 Then, “When Hell freezes over.”

 I lean forward, our noses almost touching, and I mock shiver.
 “Is it cold in here?”

 He glares, then his eyes drift down to my lips.
 His eyelashes dip and suddenly he looks like he wants to lick my mouth.
 I step back.
 Then I carefully set my cake down on the table next to him.

 “In case you’re hungry,” I say.
 “Some devil’s food cake for your stay in Hell.”
 Too bad he’s tied up and can’t enjoy it.
 “Eat your heart out,” I say.

 Then, I walk away, swaying my hips to the music, enjoying the burn of his eyes on my back.

-My latest laugh out loud romantic comedy book Chasing Romeo will be released May 25, 2021.
+My latest laugh out loud romantic comedy book Chasing Romeo was released May 25, 2021.

-Want to be notified when it is available?
+Want to be notified when book 2 of the Soul Mates in Romeo Series is available?
 Join my newsletter for updates and insider extras.